NBISweden/EGA-SE-user-docs/user-guide.md

 ## Encrypt
 ​

-In order to encrypt the file(s) with crypt4gh, you need both a personal key pair and the EGA-SE public encryption key.
+In order to encrypt the file(s) with crypt4gh, you need the EGA-SE public encryption key.
+Optionally, you can use a key of your own to sign the file (allows proving it came from someone with control of ​the key).
+If you don't provide a secret key when encrypting, `crypt4gh` will generate one on the fly.

+### (Optional) Create a personal key pair
 ​
-### Create a personal key pair
-​

-**Note**: This step assumes that the previous ones have been followed and that the virtual environment is activated
+**Note**: This step assumes that the previous ones have been followed and that the virtual environment is activated or that `PATH` has been amended with the path where the container is.

 The creation of a key pair is very simple using crypt4gh.
 Run the following command, replacing [my-key] with the name of the key (can be